GreenNick/cs4641-site/index.markdown

 <img style="width: 80%;" src="assets/cnn_conf.png" />

 ### Next steps
-Things that we consider to do next to improve the model:
+Things to try next to improve model:
-1) Remove the stop words from the vocabulary.
+1) Train and test the dataset on SVM model
-2) Search for simliar datasets and add more data for the model, particularly "spam" data
+2) Train and test the dataset on Logistic regression model
-3) Implement other ML algorithms (SVM, Random forests), record and compare results.
+3) For deeplearning use learning rate auto-optimization technique that seem to avaiable online.
-4) Try different preprocessing technique (N-grams).
-Try combinations of different models and pre-processing techniques.
+4) Experiment with 'Lion' optimizer that relatively recently came out: https://github.com/lucidrains/lion-pytorch
-5) Implement deep learning model (CNN) with pytorch
+5) Experiment with ensemble deep learning to combine predictions of several different models.
-6) Compare our results with results from relevant papers.
+6) Integrate the model to an email app to see how it will perform in real world settings.

 ## References